How are my managers really doing?

 - Fix problems when they're small: Catching an issue while a skip level perceives it is much less expensive than when it boils over to reach you 2 layers higher in your organization.

 - Retain your teams: As mentioned earlier, without an avenue to give feedback on their manager, many people will just leave.
-Getting feedback on their manager is a great way to help the manager improve and avoid costly turnover.
+Getting feedback on their manager is a great way for you to learn how to help their manager improve and avoid costly turnover for your org.

 - Get ideas for improvement: Your skip level team members have a very different vantage point than you do.
 They can provide valuable ideas and feedback on initiatives you're unlikely to think of yourself.